01 / 01

 Wattlas

 European electricity, explained.
-Open data on how and when the price of power moves across the continent — pre-computed into views you can actually read, and rebuilt every day.
+Open data on how and when the price of power moves across the continent — pre-computed into views you can actually read, and rebuilt on a schedule from the sources.

 wattlas.net · Pulse